 Beware of the unclear invoice.
 With your busy schedule, your laundry invoice is probably not something that receives significant day-to-day attention.
 Instead of skimming through your laundry service bills, take a deeper dive into those numbers: Does your laundry service tell you exactly what you use on a weekly basis or just throw the bills your way?
 Next time you receive your laundry invoice, take the time to study the specific charges and see if they match up with your weekly linen load.

 Medical linen inventory management is a job easily performed by healthcare laundry services.
 But it is extremely beneficial for you to understand the basics behind inventory management.
-This allows you maintain day-to-day operations without having to worry about, or take time to deal with, any sudden linen shortages or unnecessary charges.
+This allows you to maintain day-to-day operations without having to worry about or take time to deal with, any sudden linen shortages or unnecessary charges.